jellyfin-archive/jellyfin-docs/general/server/media/comics.md

 ## Local Metadata for "Comic Book Archive's"

-Should you're files not correspond to either `.cbz` or `.cbr` files, please refer to the [section on Books](xref:server-media-books) to see what is supported.
+Should your files not correspond to either `.cbz` or `.cbr` files, please refer to the [section on books](xref:server-media-books) to see what is supported.

 The following metadata formats are supported: